CodeLifter-sys/rapidclip-generator/README.md

 SANA_MODEL_VERSION=your-sana-model-version
 ```

-After setting up the environment variables, you can run RapidClip using one of the commands below.
+After setting the variables, you can run RapidClip using one of the commands below.

 ### Example with ElevenLabs TTS